Skip to content

 Many games have variations; some are re-published with minor tweaks or fixes, and some are simply different editions of the same game.
 The game screen will show you each edition (that the app knows of) for a selected game.

-At this point, you can either select a game variation and press the PLAY button, or "rate" it to add it to your own list of favorite games.
+At this point, you can either select a game variation and press the PLAY button or “rate” it to add it to your own list of favorite games.

-The Search tab allows you to search for a game in several different ways.
+The Search tab allows you to search for a game in several ways.
 The search is dynamic and will show you the results as you type.

 The simplest way to search a ZX Spectrum image database is to search by a game name.

-If you wish to search for a publisher name instead, press SPACE as the first character entered, and the edit field will change color to yellow, showing you that you are now searching for a publisher.
+If you wish to search for a publisher name instead, press SPACE as the first character entered, and the edit field will change to yellow, showing you that you are now searching for a publisher.

 Note that only the first 50 search results will be shown, so if you don't see your game on the list, revise the search.
 You may use an underscore character ("_") as a substitute for any letter or a percentage character ("%") to substitute any groups of letters.